-When Bugatti launched the Veyron in 2005, it represented a number of firsts, including fastest, most powerful and most expensive car available.
+When Bugatti launched the Veyron in 2005, it represented a number of firsts, including fastest, most powerful and most expensive car available at the time.
 Behind your head, an enormous 8.0-liter W-16 engine generates 1,001 hp and a staggering 921 ft lbs of torque.
-That’ll rocket you to 60 in 2.5 seconds, 124 in 7.3, 186 in 16.7 and, if you’ve got the guts, all the way up to 253.
+That’ll rocket you to 60 mph in 2.5 seconds, 124 mph in 7.3 seconds, 186 mph in 16.7 seconds and, if you’ve got the guts, all the way to a top speed of 253 mph.

-The 2007 Shelby Supercars Ultimate Aero TT has a Guinness Book of Records-verified top speed of 256.18 mph.
-That record has since been broken, but that doesn’t take anything away from this fully carbon fiber-bodied behemoth.
-Power comes from a twin-turbocharged Corvette C5R V-8, tuned to produce more than 1,100 hp and 1,094 ft lbs of torque.
-The rip to 60 is 2.7 seconds, and stopping the land missile is aided by twin air brakes that pop up from the rear wings.
+SSC North America’s 2007 Ultimate Aero TT has a Guinness Book of Records–verified top speed of 256.18 mph.
+That record has since been broken by others, and now belongs to its successor, the SSC Tuatara.
+But that doesn’t take anything away from this fully carbon-fiber behemoth.
+Power comes from a twin-turbocharged Corvette C5R V-8 that’s tuned to produce more than 1,100 hp and 1,094 ft lbs of torque.
+The rip to 60 mph is 2.7 seconds, and the task of stopping the land missile is aided by twin air brakes that pop up from the rear wings.

 Rimac Concept Two — 258 MPH (Claimed)

-The second model from the Croatian electric hypercar manufacturer also goes by C_Two, and comes with a lot of boastful claims.
-The 1,888 hp coupe supposedly hits 60 from a standstill in 1.85 seconds, has a maximum range of 402 miles and hustled around the Nürburgring twice without a dip in performance.
-We’ll see if the Concept Two lives up to all the promises when it starts hitting customer garages this year.
+The second model from the Croatian electric hypercar manufacturer is aptly named Concept Two (also known as C_Two) and comes with a lot of boastful claims.
+The 1,888 hp coupe purportedly hits 60 mph from a standstill in 1.85 seconds, has a maximum range of 402 miles and hustled around the Nürburgring twice without a dip in performance.

 Bugatti Chiron — 261 MPH

-While Bugatti bosses said they wouldn’t do a top-speed run (and instead just did a 0-250-0 mph sprint), one owner hit up Johnny Bohmer Proving Grounds to see the 1,500 hp Chiron realize its limited top speed of 261 mph.
-The speedometer goes up to 310 mph, though, so undoubtedly the 2018 Chiron can go much faster, but the folks at Bugatti blame the factory-installed governor on tire limitations.
+While Bugatti bosses said they wouldn’t do a top-speed run (and instead just did a zero-to-250 mph-to-zero sprint), one owner hit up Johnny Bohmer Proving Grounds to see the 1,500 hp Chiron realize its limited top speed of 261 mph.
+The speedometer goes up to 310 mph, though, so undoubtedly the 2018 Chiron can go much faster, but the folks at Bugatti cite tire limitations as the reason for the factory-installed governor.